 The trails are easy and medium level and are waymarked.
 So you'll be able to complete them in utmost safety.
 Don't forget to go well equipped: water, sunscreen and a good hat are the three essentials.

 This nature reserve is one of the most iconic attractions around the Blyde River Canyon.
-In fact, many travelers choose this destination because of the park.
+In fact, many travellers choose this destination because of the park.
 It is a place of great beauty where you can take a comprehensive photographic safari.
-If this is what you're looking for when traveling to the Blyde River Canyon, keep these tips in mind:It's better to tour the park with a guide.
+If this is what you're looking for when travelling to the Blyde River Canyon, keep these tips in mind:It's better to tour the park with a guide.
 They know the places where the animals usually gather and ensure you get the most out of your visit.
-In winter the landscape is arider, but it also offers you more opportunities to see animals, because they're obliged to gather by the water.
+In winter the landscape is more arid, but it also offers you more opportunities to see animals, because they're obliged to gather by the water.
 There are hotels within the park.
 Follow all the instructions to ensure that your visit is safe as well as fascinating.